-A minimum first installment of tuition fees (65 per cent of the total fee) must be paid or fees must be deferred (through scholarship or OSAP) by a deadline in August (listed in the "Sessional Dates" section of this calendar and on the Office of the Registrar's website (www.undergrad.engineering.utoronto.ca) in order for a student to be considered "registered" on ROSI, thereby ensuring courses are secure and "locked" into the student's account.
+A minimum first installment of tuition fees (as shown on ROSI/ACORN) must be paid or fees must be deferred (through scholarship or OSAP) by a deadline in August (listed in the "Sessional Dates" section of this calendar and on the Office of the Registrar's website (www.undergrad.engineering.utoronto.ca) in order for a student to be considered "registered" on ROSI, thereby ensuring courses are secure and "locked" into the student's account.
 Students who have not paid their fees by this date will have their courses removed.
 Requests for reinstatement into courses are subject to the "Late Registration Fee" and course availability (see "Late Registration" below).